OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-02.md

 ## Romans 2:11

-For God shows no partiality.
+For God shows no favouritism.

 ---